Thermodynamic Formalism for Generalized Markov Shifts on Infinitely Many States: Preliminaries

-We consider the generalized Renault-Deaconu groupoid \cite{Renault2} which is defined as follows.
-Let $X$ be a locally compact, Hausdorff and second countable space and $U$ an open subset of $X$.
-Consider a local homeomorphism $\sigma:U \to X$.
-The generalized Renault-Deaconu groupoid is given by
+We consider the \emph{generalized Renault-Deaconu groupoid} \cite{Renault2} which is defined as follows.
+Let $X$ be a locally compact, Hausdorff and second countable space.
+Let be $U$ an open subset of $X$ and consider a local homeomorphism $\sigma: U \to X$.
+The \textit{generalized Renault-Deaconu groupoid} is given by